 2. Was the material taken appropriate in kind and amount, considering the nature of the copyrighted work and of the use?

 Even though Professor Hallberg-Smith's use is not transformative, she is using the material to instruct students at a nonprofit educational institution, a favored purpose for fair use.
 In addition, the problem sets are factual in nature, not creative, and this favors fair use.
 Professor Hallberg-Smith is not using Stock's entire book, but only the problem sets, which would favor fair use, as this is not likely to replace the sale of the book.
 However, since the market for Stock's text is students taking econometrics courses, the copyright holder could argue that Professor Hallberg-Smith's use damaged the market for the work, since if other instructors were to copy material from the book instead of having students purchase it, the market for the book would be diminished.
 According to the Code of Best Practices in Fair Use for Academic and Research Libraries, "Closer scrutiny should be applied to uses of content created and marketed primarily for use in courses such as the one at issue (e.g., a textbook, workbook, or anthology designed for the course).
 Use of more than a brief excerpt from such works on digital networks is unlikely to be transformative and therefore unlikely to be a fair use."
-The fair use argument is helped, however, by the fact that the problem sets were placed in Moodle and limited to students enrolled in the course.
+The fair use argument is helped, however, by the fact that the problem sets were placed in Canvas and limited to students enrolled in the course.

 Fair use: Probably not.